 - a.
-A cheerleader may be benched, suspended, or dropped from the squad for any of following reasons: This decision will be made by the principal and sponsor. - 1.
+A cheerleader may be benched, suspended, or removed from the squad for any of the following reasons: - 1.
 Displaying undesirable emotions such as crying, anger, unnecessary loudness, etc. - 2.
 Overt affection - 3.
 Arguing with the crowd. - 4.
 Failing to cooperate with the captain, sponsor, game officials, other students, teachers and administrators. - 5.
 Chewing gum, eating or drinking when it is not permissible. - 6.
 Leaving the squad before the end of the game. - 7.
 Exhibiting immoral or undesirable behavior. - 8.
 Sloppy appearance. - 9.
-Undesirable language or gestures. - 10.
-Failure to bring up grades after a probationary period.
+Undesirable language or gestures.

+- 10. Failure to bring up grades after a probationary period.
 A probationary period shall consist of one reporting period. - 11.
 Any act that harms the school's reputation. - 12.
 Violation of school rules. - 13.
 Failure to pay debts by sponsor's deadline. - 14.
-Smoking, drinking, using drugs or being under the influence of any of these while in uniform. - 15.
-Failure to attend required practices. - 16.
-Wearing jewelry, excessive make-up, or nails that are not short and neat. - 17.
-Failing to maintain a 70 average each grading period in at least 5 classes.
-Only 1 PE grade may be included. - 18.
-Failing to wear the correct uniform to an event.
+Being caught smoking, drinking, using drugs or being under the influence of any of these. - 15.
+Failure to attend required practices, including the last scheduled practice before an activity. - 16.
+Failing to maintain a 70 average each grading period, with only one PE grade included. - 17.
+Failure to follow the uniform/dress policy (uniform, shoes, hair, nails, jewelry, etc.) as set by the sponsor. - 18.
+Failure to be present at cheerleading activities at the time designated by the sponsor. - 19.
+Failing to display good sportsmanship. - 20.
+Failure to follow the cell phone policy as set by the sponsor. - b.

-- 19. Failing to attend the last scheduled practice before an activity. - 20.
-Failing to abide by majority vote. - 21.
-Failing to be present 30 minutes before the start of a football game and 15 minutes before the start of a basketball game. - 22.
-Failing to display good sportsmanship. - b.
 If a cheerleader quits the squad for any reason not approved by the principal/sponsor, that student will not be allowed to try out again. - c.
 If a cheerleader is dismissed from the squad, all cheerleader uniforms should be returned to the school (if provided by the school). - d.
 If a cheerleader is dismissed from the squad, that student may not try out again. - e.
-Cheerleader uniforms are to be worn only in conjunction with cheerleading events. - f.
+Cheerleader uniforms are to be worn only in conjunction with cheerleading events unless permission is given by the sponsor. - f.
 If a cheerleader does not cheer at a Friday pep rally, the student cannot cheer at the game that night without permission from the principal/sponsor. - g.
 Each cheerleader must attend scheduled summer camp unless excused by the principal/sponsor. - h.
 Each cheerleader is responsible for cheerleading expenses (camp, uniforms, etc.) - i.
-Each cheerleader/parent must be responsible for transporting to and from practice, home/away games and activities unless provided by the local school. - j.
+Each cheerleader/parent is responsible for transportation to and from practice, home/away games, and activities unless provided by the local school.

+- j.
 A cheerleader must attend school at least a half day on the day of a game or an activity unless excused by the principal/sponsor. - k.
 A cheerleader is expected to participate in all planned activities unless excused by the principal/sponsor. - 1.
-Cheerleaders are responsible for planning pep rallies with the sponsor. - m.
-Each cheerleader is responsible for the care of her uniforms. - n.
+Each cheerleader is responsible for the care of her uniforms. - m.
 Cheerleaders should conduct themselves properly at all times.
-They are official representatives of the school.

-- o.
-During a game, a cheerleader should be peppy, well-groomed and in control of any situation that should arise. - p.
+They are official representatives of the school. - n.
+During a game, a cheerleader should be peppy, well-groomed and in control of any situation that should arise. - o.
+If a cheerleader becomes pregnant, she will immediately be removed from the squad. - p.
+If a cheerleader does not participate in fundraisers, she will not receive profit from those fundraisers. - q.
 Individual schools may extend these items to suit the needs of the program.
+This information will be included in the tryout packet.